 Appeal process

-has an internal process whereby you may appeal a refusal to take action on a request to exercise any of the rights above within the controller thirty (30) days after your receipt of the notice sent us informing you that we have rejected your request.
-If you would like to appeal a denial of a rights request, please contact us via email at info@fxmusa.com
+Freixenet Mionetto USA has an internal process whereby you may appeal a refusal to take action on a request to exercise any of the rights above within the controller thirty (30) days after your receipt of the notice sent us informing you that we have rejected your request.
+If you would like to appeal a denial of a rights request, please contact us via email at info@fxmusa.com.

 Within forty-five (45) days after receipt of an appeal, we will inform you of any action taken or not taken in response to the appeal, along with a written explanation of the reasons in support of the response.
 We may extend the forty-five-day period by sixty (60) additional days where reasonably necessary, taking into account the complexity and number of requests serving as the basis for the appeal.
 We will inform you of an extension within forty-five (45) days after receipt of the appeal, together with the reasons for the delay.